 Saliva peptide levels dropped to around 500 units in migraine sufferers wearing the appliance (the same levels originally seen in non-migraine sufferers), and the number of migraine attacks dropped to an average of only 40 percent of what these patients had previously experienced.
 Dr. Lamey has found that the device only needs to be worn each night for about a year—for 70 percent of his patients using the device, after one year their migraine attacks ceased completely.

 The oral appliance Dr. Lamey was using in the study was 2 millimeters thick and made from acrylic.
-Dr. Lamey reports testing several different types of appliances.
-Apparently, the most important factor was that the appliance kept all the top and bottom occlusal surfaces from touching each other throughout the night.
+Dr. Lamey reported testing several different types of appliances, and the most important factor was that the appliance kept all the top and bottom occlusal surfaces from touching each other throughout the night.

 Mouthpieces are designed to cover the top teeth only.
 When selecting a mouthpiece, choose one that covers the contact surfaces of all the top teeth, including any wisdom teeth and/or back molars.
 Most mouthpieces come in adult and children’s sizes, and you can heat them in hot water and then mold them to your bite for a better fit.
 (Be sure to wait for the rubber to cool off a bit before you put it in your mouth.)
 The smaller and thinner the appliance, the more comfortable it will be in your mouth overnight.